dotnet/docs/docs/core/get-started.md

 ---
-title: Get started with .NET Core
+title: Get started with .NET
-description: Find resources to learn how to build .NET Core applications on Windows, Linux, and macOS.
+description: Create a Hello World app and find resources for learning how to build .NET applications on Windows, Linux, and macOS.
 author: adegeo
 ms.author: adegeo
-ms.date: 12/03/2019
+ms.date: 09/29/2020
 ms.custom: vs-dotnet
 ---
-# Get started with .NET Core
+# Get started with .NET

-This article provides information on getting started with .NET Core. .NET Core can be installed on Windows, Linux, and macOS.
-You can code in your favorite text editor and produce cross-platform libraries and applications.
+This article tells you how to create and run a "Hello World!" app.

-If you're unsure what .NET Core is or how it relates to other .NET technologies, start with the [What is .NET](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet) overview.
-Put simply, .NET Core is an open-source, cross-platform implementation of .NET.
+If you're unsure what .NET is, start with the [.NET introduction](introduction.md).

 ## Create an application

-First, download and install the [.NET Core SDK](https://dotnet.microsoft.com/download) on your computer.
+First, download and install the [.NET SDK](https://dotnet.microsoft.com/download) on your computer.

 Next, open a terminal such as **PowerShell**, **Command Prompt**, or **bash**.
 Enter the following `dotnet` commands to create and run a C# application: